SujoyMondol/syllabus-to-calendar/README.md

    # CloudConvert API Key (for PDF to DOCX conversion)
    CLOUDCONVERT_API_KEY=your_cloudconvert_api_key_here

-   # OpenAI API Key (optional, for advanced text processing)
+   # OpenAI API Key (for event information extraction)
    OPENAI_API_KEY=your_openai_api_key_here

    # Add any other API keys or environment variables you need